Max Olson

 USB Bridge Sols., LLC v.
 Buffalo Inc. et al.

 (Western District of Texas Case No. 1:17-cv-01158-LY).
-Represented Buffalo in patent infringement action involving storage devices.
+Represented Buffalo Inc. in this patent infringement action involving storage devices.
 Claim nos.
-11-15 of the patent-in-suit were invalidated as indefinite during claim construction (USB Bridge Sols., LLC v.
+11 – 15 of the patent-in-suit invalidated as indefinite during claim construction (USB Bridge Sols., LLC v.
 Buffalo Inc., 2020 U.S. Dist.
 LEXIS 67678 (W.D.
 Tex.
 Apr.
 17, 2020)).

 Rankings